gsimon2/dave-says-plus-one/README.md

 # Dave Says Plus One

-A simple module for [FoundryVtt](https://foundryvtt.com/) to enable reminds in chat for adding Inspire Courage bonus.
+A simple module for [FoundryVtt](https://foundryvtt.com/) to enable reminders in chat for adding Inspire Courage bonus.

 Adds a config to the module settings menu to enable / disable this module.